sib-swiss/RNAseq-introduction-training/docs/days/mapping.md

 	 * `--runThreadN <NumberOfThreads>` : number of threads to run on
 	 * `--sjdbOverhang <ReadLength-1>` : length of the genomic sequence around the annotated junctions to be used in constructing the splice junctions database.
 Ideally : read length - 1.

-	 Additionally, because the genome is so small here (we only use the mitochondrial chromosome afterall), you will need the following advanced option:
+	 Additionally, because the genome is so small here (we only use the mitochondrial chromosome after all), you will need the following advanced option:

-	 * `--genomeSAindexNbases 5` : must be scalled to `min(14, log2(GenomeLength)/2 - 1)`, so 5 in our case
+	 * `--genomeSAindexNbases 5` : must be scaled to `min(14, log2(GenomeLength)/2 - 1)`, so 5 in our case

 !!! note